 - Smart devices – washing machines, tumble dryers, fridges, televisions, home entertainment systems

 - A web link to key information portals providing weather and transport data

 - And the icing on the cake – an EV or EB (in advance of an offering from Triumph, the Vespa Elettrica will be nice, thank you)

 You probably already have a some idea of the features each item can provide in isolation.
 Quite a few are genuinely useful too, although some might be viewed as a little gimmicky.
 But they have one thing in common; they may deliver some benefit but it can be outweighed by you needing to monitor and control them.

-Let’s turn this around and consider how an AI platform, which can take in the data from several of those items to operate them whole array.
+Let’s turn this around and consider how an AI platform, which can take in the data from several of those items and from external sources to operate them in concert.
 The platform will act as the conductor of this digital orchestra of information, to automate and thus remove a whole raft of tasks – and help you to save time, effort or money – or all three.

 Uses of Artificial Intelligence in the Home: Some Simple Scenarios

 Making Life a little more comfortable

 First, the platform will take the data from devices and systems – your security systems for example – to become acquainted with your daily patterns in your home.
 This will be when you are physically there and which rooms you typically use.
 This allows the platform to recognise when specific rooms need to be heated ahead of you using them – for example, the bathroom when you wake up, or your main living room in an evening.
 Rooms that are not in use can be kept at a lower temperature, reducing energy usage.
 Similarly, televisions or entertainment can be powered up from cold in advance instead of leaving them permanently on standby.